WP leaders should have acted earlier to set record straight: Observers

-SINGAPORE - Political observers on Thursday (Dec 2) described the Workers' Party's handling of Ms Raeesah Khan as a failure of leadership, after it emerged top party leaders had known about their MP's deceit for three months, but did not set the record straight and let the issue fester.
+Political observers yesterday described the Workers' Party's handling of Ms Raeesah Khan as a failure of leadership, after it emerged that top party leaders had known about their MP's deceit for three months, but did not set the record straight and let the issue fester.

 The episode could set back the WP's gains and undermine the standing of party chief Pritam Singh, some observers said.